“Learn to prompt.”

 For example, when you move an email to your Spam folder, you’re giving your email service provider an additional example of a spam email that it can use to better classify future emails.
 This example of using labeled data to train a model to make prediction is called supervised machine learning.

-Additionally, deep learning (DL) is a subfield of machine learning that involves the use of deep neural networks – a computational model inspired by the structure and functioning of the human brain – to process information.
+Additionally, deep learning (DL) is a branch of machine learning that involves the use of deep neural networks – a computational model inspired by the structure and functioning of the human brain – to process information.
 Deep neural networks are designed as several layers of interconnected nodes that receive data, perform computations, and generate output.
 The “deep” part of the name comes from those networks containing multiple hidden layers between the input and output layers, which allows the network to learn increasingly intricate and abstract representations of the input data, leading to the extraction of higher-level capabilities like image recognition, natural language processing, and speech recognition.
 Since DL is subfield of ML, both can encompass “supervised” and “unsupervised” learning techniques.

 Deep neural networks can have many different architectures, including convolutional neural networks (CNNs) and recurrent neural networks (RNNs), such as Long Short-Term Memory (LSTM) networks.
 Each architecture is designed to handle specific types of data or solve particular problems.
 For example, CNNs are behind many popular image recognition features, like facial unlock in smart phones, and photo tagging in social media.
 While early virtual assistants utilized LSTMs for natural language processing.

-Why “AI” got so good
+Why AI got so good all of a sudden

 Pre and Post Training